Common Sleep Disorders in Teens

 - Reduce noise in your bedroom, Wear earplugs if you're bothered by noises while sleeping.
 Some people find that "white noise" -- from a fan, radio static, or a white noise machine -- can help.

 - Eat foods for a calming effect.
 Studies at the Massachusetts Institute of Technology found that foods high in carbohydrates, like breads, cereal, or pasta, raise the level of serotonin in the brain (serotonin is a mood-elevating brain chemical).
 When serotonin levels rise, we feel a calming effect and sleep more soundly.

 - Take a warm bath before bedtime.
 Sleep usually follows the cooling phase of your body's temperature cycle.
 After your warm bath, keep the temperature in your bedroom cool to see if you can influence this phase.

 - If you're taking any medication, your sleep-wake cycle may be affected.
-If you use an inhaler or oral bronchodilator or take Ritalin or Adderall (used in treating ADD and ADHD), be aware that these medications sometimes cause insomnia.
+If you use an inhaler or take Ritalin or Adderall (used in treating ADD and ADHD), be aware that these medications sometimes cause insomnia.

 - Have peace of mind.
 Anxieties and worries can interfere with healthful sleep.
 Try relaxation therapies, such as meditation, prayer, or yoga before bedtime.